What is it? We cover what it is and how to treat it. Access additional resources like support information and testimonials.

 Working together with a mental health therapist, parents can learn skills to implement at home that help expedite treatment and increase the probability of success.

 Children and parents can benefit greatly from using basic skills.
-The recommended Parenting Skills for RAD are found in the lessons Effective Communication and Preventive Teaching.
+The recommended Parenting Skills for RAD are found in the lessons Effective Communication.
+Effective Praise, Preventive Teaching.
 These parenting skills address negative behaviors and in many ways seeks to prevent them.
 All the lessons on Smarter Parenting will be beneficial in building and strengthening trust and improved relationships.

 This lesson provides a key element that will help improve treatment and your relationships.
 When it is effectively used it will build trust.

-Implement the other parenting skills and watch the lessons on Smarter Parenting.
-All these skills will provide you with additional tools to improve your power as a parent and help you raise happy, responsible children.
+All the skills on Smarter Parenting will provide you with additional tools to improve your power as a parent and help you raise happy, responsible children.
+Check them out and watch the videos.

 The Mayo Clinic has additional information on treatment options.